Integrating AI into your assignments and exploring the pedagogical implications

 Overview

 Curious about how to apply generative AI (GenAI) in your upcoming courses?
 Join us for a week-long short course with asynchronous activities and a synchronous session.
 You will be introduced to the basics of GenAI through readings and presentations delivered asynchronously.
-Prework includes creating or reimagining an assignment for your Summer or Fall 2024 course and determining under what circumstances GenAI may be used.
+Prework includes creating or reimagining an assignment for your course and determining under what circumstances GenAI may be used.
 Building on the decisions you make, you will create a statement that explains your GenAI use policy for the assignment.
 This work will provide the foundation for small group discussion during the synchronous session.
 Upon completion of this short course, participants should have the outline of an assignment that uses GenAI and a statement that explains the use of GenAI to share with students.

 Topics